smpadhy/workshops/2017-03-boston/lectures/repronim-overview/presentation.md

 ---

-### ReproNim: A Center for Reproducible Neuroimaging Computation
+### ReproNIm: A Center for Reproducible Neuroimaging Computation

 “(Discover, Replicate, Innovate)^Repeat"

+**Objective**
-**Objective** is to develop and implement of suit of technologies that will support a comprehensive set of data management, analysis and utilization frameworks in support of both basic research and clinical activities
+Develop and implement of suit of technologies for basic and clinical activities to support

+- a comprehensive set of data management

+- analysis

+- utilization frameworks

 - link between (neuroimaging data, analysis and results)

-- improve reproducibility of neuroimaging research

-*It will be an end-to-end reproducible analysis framework!*
+*It will be an end-to-end reproducible analysis framework towards improving reprodicibility!*

 ---
 ### ReproNIm Components